MareesAT/GWA_tutorial/README.md

 ## Preparation

-The current set of tutorials on this GitHub page are based on a GNU/Linux-based computer, therefore:
+Step 1) The current set of tutorials on this GitHub page are based on a GNU/Linux-based computer, therefore:
 - Make sure you have access to a GNU/Linux-based computer resource.
 - Create a directory where you plan to conduct the analysis.
 #### Execute the command below (copy-and-paste without the prompt: > and without the {})